Freedom of the Company

 Freemen may advance to become Liverymen after obtaining the Freedom of the City of London with the Court of Assistants' approval provided they have been members of the WCIB for at least two years.
-Only Liverymen are eligible to apply for election to the WCIB Court and to chair WCIB standing committees and to attend our annual Liverymen's lunch.
+Only Liverymen are eligible to apply for election to the WCIB Court, to chair WCIB standing committees and to attend our annual Liverymen's lunch.
 Liverymen vote in the annual election of the Lord Mayor of London, the Sheriffs and various other City civic offices, including the Ale Conners and Bridge Masters.

 Freedom of the City of London

 Freemen of the Company may apply for Freedom of the City of London as follows:

-Telephone the Clerk of the Chamberlain's Office in Guildhall (0207 332 3055) or his Deputy/ Court Assistant (7332 1369/7332 1008) and advise him that you are a Freeman of the Worshipful Company of International Bankers and wish to make an appointment to apply for the Freedom.
+Telephone the Clerk of the Chamberlain's Office in Guildhall (0207 332 3055) or her Deputy/ Court Assistant (7332 1369/7332 1008) and advise them that you are a Freeman of the Worshipful Company of International Bankers and wish to make an appointment to apply for the Freedom.
 The Chamberlain's Court is open Mon-Fri from 10.00 to 15.30.